absmach/magistrala/README.md

 ### Features
 An extensive (and incomplete) list of features includes:
 - Responsive and scalable architecture based on a set of [microservices](https://en.wikipedia.org/wiki/Microservices)
-- Set of clean APIs, Swagger documented: HTTP RESTful, MQTT, WebSocket and CoAP
+- Set of clean APIs: HTTP RESTful, MQTT, WebSocket and CoAP
 - SDK - set of client libraries for many HW platforms in several programming languages: C/C++, JavaScript, Go and Python
 - Device management and provisioning and OTA FW updates
 - Highly secured connections via TLS and DTLS